KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-Now you should be able to see the character and moving pipes.
+Compiling and executing the program now shows the character and moving pipes.

 <div>